Ritesh-zt0/riteshkumar.github_portfolio.io/README.md

 5. Experience.

 #### 1. Case Studies:
  > In this section we will discuss the case studies completed and currently undertaken by me.
-Several case studies will be done in near future using my recently acquired skills during my Google Data Analytics Course.
+Acquired data analysis skills with Google Data Analytics Course.

 * Bellabeat Case Study: This case study involved the usage of data analytics to complete the task of Analysing data from smart devices can help us understand the ways consumers use our product and to launch products that will help them and help in growth opportunities for the company.
 Solved using R language in Kaggle notebook.
 [Case Study 1 Link.](https://www.kaggle.com/code/eta43riteshkumar/bellabeat-case-study-2-gdac)